Which is more effective in improving life for women: economic development or specific programs aimed at increasing equality?

 We want to hear what you think about this article.
 Submit a letter to the editor or write to firstname.lastname@example.org.

-Dwyer Gunn is a writer based in Colorado.
+Dwyer Gunn is a contributing writer at Pacific Standard.